 Supporting documents will vary depending on your personal circumstances and the type of visa you are applying for.

-For transit, visitor, student and temporary residence visas, your application will be assessed based on the information you provide.
+For transit, visitor, student and temporary residence visas: your application will be assessed based on the information you provide.
 If you do not provide sufficient information to show you meet the relevant criteria, your visa application may be refused.
-Please ensure your application is as complete as possible to avoid this kind of disappointment.
+Please ensure your application is as complete as possible.

 For visa types that are submitted and assessed in Australia, please refer to the DIBP website for detailed information.

-No. You only need to submit a certified copy of the main page (called the bio-page) of your passport.
-If your application is approved / granted, a grant letter will be provided.
-During the processing of your application however, your case officer may request that you submit your original passport.
+No. You only need to submit a copy of the main page (called the bio-page) of your passport.
+Australian visas are now label-free meaning that you do not require a visa stamp in your passport.
+During the processing of your application however, your case officer may request that you submit your original passport for verification purposes.